 Sanctuary is tent-only - you will not find any RVs or other vehicles in this campground.
 It is accessible by camper bus.
 The bus stop is a short walk from the camp sites - less than 100 yards (100 meters).

-Camping at Sanctuary River
+What to Expect at Sanctuary River

 Necessities.
 Pit-vault toilets are near the campground entrance.
 No potable water is available - bring a filter or purification tablets.
 No fires are permitted at Sanctuary.